 And what to do about this insomnia?
 These are my main tips for when you suffer with sleep problems.

 Fatigue is a big problem, and not helped by all the above.
 Not sleeping, being moody and worrying just leaves me with a permanent lack of energy.

-Recently I have tried to overcome this using Benenox Overnight Recharge food supplement.
-This has vitamin B6, which has been shown to reduce fatigue.
+Recently I have tried to overcome this using Benenox Overnight Recharge and other vitamins and food supplements.
+Certain vitamins are supposed to be really good for fatigue.
 I will tell you how I get on, but I do hope that a combination of treating all my symptoms helps too.